EmaSuriano/gatsby-starter-mate/README.md

 `Layout` is the core of the application, it manages the theme for the application, the navigation between sections, also it defines the `header`.

 All the components inside `Layout` are `Section` components.
 A section can have a link inside the `Header` or not, in order to add you need to wrapped the exported `Section` with `withNavigation` HOC and it will be automatically registered (Context magic ✨).

+### Youtube sync (Optional) 📹

+In order to enable the YouTube section you need to first generate a valid Youtube API from the Google Console API.
+You can follow [this tutorial](https://developers.google.com/youtube/v3/getting-started) to generate it.
+Once you have it you need to create a new entry inside your `.env` file with the name of `YOUTUBE_ID`.

+Then you need to set the field of `Youtube User` in the `About` content inside Contentful.
+You can find this value inside the URL of your channel: `https://www.youtube.com/channel/YOUTUBE_USER`.
+Copy and paste inside that field and then publish your content, re-run the starter and you should see be able to see the section 🤞

 ## Tracking with Google Analytics (Optional) 📈